paulluis-roehl/zotero-cover-view/README.md

   - [Latest Stable](https://github.com/paulluis-roehl/zotero-cover-view/releases/latest)
   - [All Releases](https://github.com/paulluis-roehl/zotero-cover-view/releases)

-  _Note_: If you're using Firefox as your browser, right click the `.xpi` and select "Save As.."
+  _Note_: If you're using Firefox as your browser, right click the `.xpi` and select `Save Link As...`.

 - In Zotero click `Tools` in the top menu bar and then click `Plugins`
 - Click the gear icon in the top right of the Plugins Manager.